technomancy/leiningen/README.md

   if they're not worth spinning off; the plugin guide shows how.

 **Q:** I want to hack two projects in parallel, but it's annoying to switch between them.

 **A:** Use a feature called _checkout dependencies_.
-If you create a directory called <tt>checkouts</tt> in your project root and symlink some other projects into it, Leiningen will allow you to hack on them in parallel.
+If you create a directory called <tt>checkouts</tt> in your project root and symlink some other project roots into it, Leiningen will allow you to hack on them in parallel.
 That means changes in the dependency will be visible in the main project without having to go through the whole install/switch-projects/deps/restart-swank cycle.
+Note that this is not a replacement for listing the project in :dependencies; it simply supplements that.

 **Q:** Is it possible to exclude indirect dependencies?
 **A:** Yes.
 Some libraries, such as log4j, depend on projects that are